 - Taken out a payday loan. – Payday loans should be illegal (In my opinion).
 Never, Ever, EVER take out a payday loan.
 This is a cycle that will be nearly impossible to break.
 The amount of money that they take from you – and what you are left over with is never worth it.
 You are being stolen from.

 - Cannot pay your credit card balance in full. – If you have used your credit cards to pay for necessities like groceries, or your electric payment because 1) You did not have enough money in your checking account or 2) You did not KNOW how much money you had in your checking account, but now cannot pay your balance off in full – you might be (Or are already in) headed towards a financial disaster.
 Carrying any balance on a credit card is dangerous, but carrying a balance over 30% of the credit line, also hurts your credit score!

 - Borrow money from family and friends. – If you have to rely on family and friends to help you get through the month, you are absolutely already living in the middle of a financial disaster.
-Everybody falls on hard times, and if you have family there to help you – you are more fortunate that many, but do not take advantage – and DO NOT come to rely on them.
+Everybody falls on hard times, and if you have family there to help you-you are more fortunate than many, but do not take advantage – and DO NOT come to rely on them.